Jhogd/Jakes_Blogs/_posts/2023-21-06-button management.md

 date: 21-06-2023
 ---

-The creation of buttons in quiz was something that initially stumped me and I was going about in the wrong
+The creation of buttons in quil was something that initially stumped me and I was going about in the wrong

 way.
 Initially I just had a function such as handle-mouse that would check if the mouse was clicked and then